 TRAVEL NORTH - 21: HOME TO THE MIGHTY - Middleham Castle, Watching O'er Dale and Fell

-A stronghold that became a palace, residence of a king
+A stronghold that belonged to the 'king-maker' became a palace fit for a king

 A strong link to Richard III, 'this glorious son of Yorke'

 A handy, slim publication - I've got a copy - from English Heritage, that doesn't burden you with unnecessary detail.
 The subject matter is the castle.
 The history is included insofar as it has a depth of bearing on the fabric of the structure and its present state

 (You have to stand on the north side of the market square to see the castle Richard III 'inherited' from Richard Neville, the King-Maker...)

 "Now is the winter of our discontent made glorious summer by this son of York!"
 (About the only bit Shakespeare got right about Richard, Duke of Gloucester-cum-King)